 Student volunteers help research patient views

-Over 6,000 volunteers give up their time to find out what people around the country think of health and care every year.
+Thousands of volunteers give up their time to find out what people around the country think of health and care every year.
 Find out about one Healthwatch’s award winning approach to recruiting volunteers.

 Healthwatch Staffordshire has recruited students studying at Keele University to help find out what people in the local community think of services.